hotelcurtains/CS135/notes/class notes.md

 ![Preparation of public and private keys in RSA](image-26.png)
 - given public key (e, N)
   - N is the RSA modulus
-    - its only factors are p and q
+    - its only nontrivial factors are p and q
     - N must be > ciphertext c
   - e is some prime 2 < e < N where e and Φ are coprime (gcd(e,Φ) = 1)
     - Φ is actually Φ(N) = (p-1)(q-1)
 - to find private key d
   - d = multiplicative inverse of e mod Φ
     - ⇒ ed mod Φ = 1

 # Graphs
 - graph G = (V, E)